bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 from the INDI server, typically you would read their attributes to display values on a client.

-You should never need to instantiate these classes yourself, they are located in:
+You should never need to instantiate these classes yourself.

-indipyclient.propertyvectors
+The classes are defined in indipyclient.propertyvectors

 All these vectors are mappings of membername to membervalue, and have the following methods and attributes: